 Once a PIP is approved, the Contractor shall submit required documentation, including monthly reports, concerning progress on their plan to the Agency Service Contract Specialist.
 The Service Contract Specialist will monitor implementation of the plan throughout its duration.
 The Contractor shall satisfactorily provide the services described in this Contract and any PIP in order to meet the desired outcomes throughout the duration of the Contract.

 In the event that the Contractor fails to successfully complete any PIP within a reasonable timeframe, the Agency reserves the right, in its sole discretion, to cease assignment of Cases until such time as Contractor remedies, to the Agency’s satisfaction, any concerns regarding performance.
 In addition, the Agency reserves the right to cease assignment at any point that the Agency determines that the best interests of those served are not met by placing additional Cases with Contractor.
+Penalties shall not be enforced in the first fiscal year of the contract.

 Monthly Payment Rate Reductions